z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.1_undo.gz/README.md

 - Email theplague and eugenebelford
 - Investigate plans.rar file (Colonel Dox has already cracked part of this so catch up with them and see if anything more can be done)
 - Do some more researching into When Elliot's birthday is.
+- Add filename of interesting file on FBI laptop